harnaud/html-email-template/README.txt

 bgcolor="white" renders a white background it works for a lot of colors (red, green, white, black, blue) For more choice, RVB color codes should be used:
-RGB (red, green, blue) in hexa notation bgcolor="#ffffff" renders a white background bgcolor="#000000" renders a black background
+RGB (red, green, blue) in hex notation bgcolor="#ffffff" renders a white background bgcolor="#000000" renders a black background
 See this website: